Deed In Lieu

-You may be eligible if one or more of the following apply:
+You may be eligible if one or more apply:

-- Your loan number
+- The loan number

-- Information on any foreclosure notices or dates you've received
+- Foreclosure notices or dates you've received

 - Information on a loan modification, if you were considered for one

 - A letter explaining your current financial difficulty

 Depending on your circumstances, we may need additional documentation.
 If so, we'll contact you to let you know what information is needed.
 You’ll also be connected with a Customer Relationship Manager who'll work with you throughout the process.

 After all required documents are received, we'll order an appraisal of the interior of the house to determine the current market value, compare the property's value to the balance on the first mortgage and perform a title search.